What this tool does

 Common uses

-- Storage shopping: comparing drive capacities quoted in SI (manufacturers) with what your OS reports in binary.
+- Storage shopping: checking what a drive's SI-labelled capacity will actually show once your OS reports it in binary.

-- Network speeds: ISPs quote speeds in Mbps (megabits per second, SI).
-To find how long a 4 GB file takes to download, divide the file size in megabits by your speed in Mbps.
+- Network speeds: ISPs quote speeds in Mbps (megabits per second, SI, and note — bits, not bytes).
+To estimate how long a 4 GB file takes to download, convert the file size to megabits and divide by your speed in Mbps.

-- Cloud and container limits: Docker memory limits, AWS instance storage, and database size quotas may use either convention.
+- Cloud and container limits: Docker memory limits, AWS instance storage, and database size quotas may quietly use either convention depending on the provider.

-- File-transfer estimates: converting a folder size in GiB to bytes to verify it fits on removable media.
+- File-transfer estimates: converting a folder size in GiB to bytes to check it will actually fit on removable media sized in GB.

 Frequently asked